AdobeDocs/document-cloud-learn.en/help/labsummit/review.md

 ![comment ui](assets/commentsui.png)

-Your comments will auto-save and be viewable to others.
+Your comments are auto-saved and viewable to others.

 ## Import PDF Comments to InDesign